Ann Richards School for Young Women Leaders: History

 The Ann Richards School (commonly referred to as "ARS") was established in 2007 in the former building of Porter Middle School in south Austin.
 Former Texas governor Ann Richards took part in making the school possible, but Richards died before she could see the school open.
-Academy Award-Winning Actress Sandra Bullock and the school's founding principal, Jeanne Goka, also took part in opening the school.
+Actress Sandra Bullock and the school's founding principal, Jeanne Goka, also took part in opening the school.
 In its first year the school was opened to sixth- and seventh-grade students, and a grade was added each year until the 2012–2013 school year, when the school's oldest students reached the twelfth grade; in June 2013 the school's first senior class graduated.
 Although the school was originally housed in the former building of Porter Middle School, the school was rebuilt in stages following a 2017 bond and the new building was fully completed in 2022.

 The Ann Richards School is part of the Young Women's Preparatory Network (formerly the Foundation for the Education of Young Women), the National Coalition of Girls' Schools, and the Young Women's Leadership Network; it is a "sister school" to the Irma Lerma Rangel Young Women's Leadership School in Dallas, Texas and the Young Women's Leadership School of East Harlem in Harlem, New York.

-The school has also had various notable visitors including Chelsea Clinton and Kirsten Gillibrand.
+The school has also had various notable visitors including Chelsea Clinton and Kirsten Gillibrand and Angela Davis.